udita1903/Computer-Vision/README.md

 # Computer-Vision
-This folder consists of all the computer vision projects
+This folder consists of all the computer vision projects (this is the aditional change that i will be making todays)